-GCS

-\$345M
+^{GCS} \$345M

-Down 4.1% during the recession, GCS is wellpositioned for 2021 as they complete their global technology transformation and drive momentum across both Partner and Direct to Consumer businesses.

-focused on expanding data that Only Equifax brings to market.
+Down 4.1% during the recession, GCS is well-positioned for 2021 as they complete their global technology transformation and drive momentum across both Partner and Direct to Consumer businesses. focused on expanding data that Only Equifax brings to market.
 These differentiated data assets in the Equifax Cloud allow us to bring uniquely Equifax multi-data solutions to our customers.
 Our unique data will continue to play an even greater role in our focus on accelerating new product development and growth in the future.
 We have continued our focus on building our differentiated data assets.
-With the combination of our PayNet and CFN databases - which represent 32M+ active businesses, 111M+ commercial tradelines and \$3.6+ trillion total originations - plus the acquisition of Ansonia, we now have the most comprehensive set of data, analytics, enabling technologies and industry expertise around small and medium-sized businesses in the Equifax Cloud allow us to bring uniquely Equifax multi-data solutions to our customers.
+With the combination of our PayNet and CFN databases - which represent 32M+ active businesses, 111M+ commercial tradelines and \$3.6+ trillion total originations - plus the acquisition of Ansonia, we now have the most comprehensive set of data, analytics, enabling technologies and industry expertise around small and medium-sized businesses in the North American commercial credit services market.

-We also continue to build our market-leading decisioning technologies and in 2020, Equifax received 1 new patents, including 11 patents in the US.
+We also continue to build our market-leading decisioning technologies and in 2020, Equifax received 21 new patents, including 11 patents in the US.
 Eight of those originated from our Innovation Lab in the area of AI and Machine Learning, including two additional patents on our award-winning NeuroDecision technology.